Can I earn frequent flyer points when I pay bills with a credit card?

 Compare frequent flyer credit cards

 Which credit card providers let you earn reward or frequent flyer points for paying bills?

 Most reward and frequent flyer credit cards offer you points per $1 spent on everyday transactions.
-However, the range of "eligible transactions" that earn points can vary between providers.
-For example, many rewards programs exclude utility payments and government charges from earning points, or offer a reduced rate of points for these types of payments.
+However, what is considered an "eligible transaction" to earn points will vary between providers.
+For example, some rewards programs exclude utility payments and government charges from earning points or offer a reduced rate of points for these types of payments.

-The table below includes details of the reward programs associated with different providers, the types of transactions that are not eligible for points and whether or not BPAY payments are excluded.
+The table below includes the different providers with reward programs that let you earn reward points for most everyday purchases as well as the types of transactions that are not eligible for earning points and whether or not BPAY payments are excluded.

 Ineligible transactions for earning points includes balance transfers, cash advances, interest free transactions and HSBC's special promotions, business expenses, fees or charges (including government), any value charged to your card in association with a "points-plus-pay" redemption, a transaction which HSBC decides is fraudulent or involves the abuse of a card, a disputed debit transaction and BPAY transactions.

 You won't earn points for GST and government charges (including ATO payments), BPAY payments, interest and other bank fees and charges, cash advance transactions, special promotions such as balance transfers, transactions made in operating a business or in connection with business expenditure, refunded transactions and payments for credit card protection insurance.